opendevstack/tailor/README.md

 The `secrets reveal` command shows the param file after decrypting and decoding the values so that you can see the clear text secrets.

-Finally, `secrets generate-key john.doe@domain.com` generates a PGP keypair, writing the public key to `john-doe.key` and the private key to `private.key`.
+Finally, `secrets generate-key john.doe@domain.com` generates a PGP keypair, writing the public key to `john-doe.key` (which should be committed) and the private key to `private.key` (which MUST NOT be committed).

 ## Background

-### Working with PGP Keys

-To generate a new keypair, follow https://help.github.com/articles/generating-a-new-gpg-key/.
-For now, it is not possible to use a passphrase so leave that empty.

-Once you have that, export the public key with `gpg --armor --export john.doe@domain.com >> john-doe.key`.
-This file should be committed.

-Finally, when using `ocdiff edit`, you will need access to your private key, which can be exported with: `gpg --export-secret-key -a "john.doe@domain.com" > private.key`.
-This file must not be committed.

 ### Problem